 Standard equipment includes a staff laptop, an interactive whiteboard and classroom telephone.
 Other equipment, such as televisions, DVD players, LCD projectors, are either on mobile carts available for check out through the Library or stored in common areas for faculty to share.
 Every classroom PC can access the district's wired or wireless network and the Internet.
-For instructional use, mobile lab equipment at grades 6-8 is available in the classroom at a 1:1 ratio.
-In K-5 classrooms, every grade level has a shared laptop cart.
+For instructional use, 1:1 Chromebooks are available at grades 6-8 for take-home and 1:1 Chromebooks are available at grades 3-5 in the classroom.
+In K-2 classrooms, every grade level has a shared Windows laptop cart.